Timothy C. Hain, MD • Page last modified: February 20, 2022

 A positive Dix-Hallpike tests consists of a burst of nystagmus (jumping of the eyes).
 In classic posterior canal BPPV, the eyes jump upward as well as twist so that the top part of the eye jumps toward the down side.

-Click here to see a movie of BPPV nystagmus (13 megabyte).
+Click here to see another movie of posterior canal type BPPV nystagmus (13 megabyte).
 Other types of BPPV have different patterns of nystagmus.

 See the "additional material" section at the bottom of this page for more resources concerning the method of doing the Dix-Hallpike.